overte-org/overte-website-sphinx/source/downloads.rst

 -------

 The Windows installer contains both Interface and the Domain Server.
-Select a custom install and tick "Overte Server" during the installation process if you want to run a Domain Server.
+Select a custom install and tick “Overte Server” during the installation process if you want to run a Domain Server.
 You can always rerun the installer later to install the server software afterwards.

 .. button-link:: https://public.overte.org/build/overte/release-candidate/2023.07.1-rc2/Overte-2023.07.1-rc2.exe